go101/immutable-value-proposal/README-v9.md

    But the `:reader` suffix is a non-sense for such types.
    For example, `[5]struct{a int}` and `[5]struct{a int}:reader`
    have no differences.

+**A writer value is assignable to a reader variable, but a reader value is not assignable to a writer variable.**
+This is the most important principle of this proposal.

 A notation `v:reader` is introduced to convert a writer value `v` to a reader value, The `:reader` suffix can only follow r-values (right-hand-side values).